 ways to elucidate the purpose of his ministry.”

 The full title of the book is Jesus the Bridegroom: The Origin of the Eschatological Feast as a Wedding Banquet in the Synoptic Gospels and is an edited version of my PhD dissertation.
 As I was working on my dissertation, people would ask what I was writing on.
 I usually said “an intertextual study on messianic banquet imagery in the Synoptic Gospels.”
 After a moment of awkward silence, I clarified: “Jesus said the Kingdom of Heaven is like a Wedding Banquet – what’s up with that?”
 I considered that as a title for a (very) short time.

-The book is now available through Amazon in paperback and Kindle.
+The book is also available through Amazon in paperback and Kindle.
 The Kindle version is only $9.99 and claims to have real page numbers.
 There is also a Logos version of the book, if you prefer that format.
-If you live in the Grand Rapids area, I have a few copies in my office if you want to get one directly from me.
+If you live in the Grand Rapids area, I have a three copies in my office if you want to get one directly from me.

-If you do read the book, please leave a nice review on Amazon.
-I would appreciate your comments., Unfortunately Amazon reviews carry weight these days, so please consider giving the book five stars and leaving a comment on Amazon if you can.
+If you have read the book (or at least looked it over semi-seriously), please leave a review on Amazon.
+I would appreciate your comments.
+Unfortunately Amazon reviews carry weight, so please consider giving the book a good rating and leaving a comment on Amazon if you can.

 I would really like to hear feedback from anyone who reads the book – feel free to send me an email to continue the discussion.
 Thanks!